Deeply Rooted

 “Be careful with this.
 I Love You.”

-Somehow, I knew as I held those crooked paper hearts that it was a goal I would continuously aspire to and one I would have to fail.
+I knew, as I held those crooked paper hearts, that it was a goal I would continuously aspire to and one I would have to fail.

 Allowing my kids to feel the aches and pains of growing-up is one of the toughest life lessons I will ever have to learn.
 It’s not the stuff of Hallmark Valentines.
 When they look at me with the expectation that I will make it all right, I will always struggle with the desire to hold onto them as if they were as fragile as those paper hearts.
 Always.
 No matter how old they get.
 Even as I let them go.